otDan/Brotato-ItemExplorer/README.md

 # ItemExplorer for [Brotato](https://store.steampowered.com/app/1942280/Brotato/)

-Modifies the in game mod menu to provide more information
+Adds a menu to show and manage items
 - Built for the [GodotModLoader](https://github.com/GodotModding/godot-mod-loader)

 ## Showcase